-In a place where his guests could walk from Retiro Park by way of a wide and majestic avenue, Baltasar Ibán in 1944 asked the architect Luis Blanco Soler to carry out this important project at a time when the hotels and tourism industry, as well as the economy in general, was uncertain.
+In a place where his guests could walk to the Retiro Park through a majestic avenue, Baltasar Ibán in 1944 asked the architect Luis Blanco Soler to carry out this important project at a time when the hotels and tourism industry, as well as the economy in general, was uncertain.

-Differences in opinions and advice didn’t stop the initial plans for the hotel being drawn up.
-Not even starting with a modest plot with its façade facing “calle Villanueva” kept Baltasar Ibán from his dream of acquiring a corner plot on “calle Villanueva” and “calle Velázquez” to build his great hotel project.
+Differences in opinions and advice didn’t stop the initial plans for the hotel to draw up.
+Not even starting with a modest plot with its façade facing calle Villanueva kept Baltasar Ibán from his dream of acquiring a corner plot on calle Villanueva and calle Velázquez to build his great hotel project.
 At last he found just such a space: a building with two elegant façades proportional to both streets, which is now Hotel Wellington.
 A building that is catalogued and protected in the architectural Heritage of Madrid.

-The hotel criteria that were applied in Europe and America at the time were changed in Hotel Wellington.
-The 160 rooms were differentiated between three types: rooms with a bathroom, rooms with a sitting room and bathroom and suites that consisted of two bedrooms with independents bathrooms, a dressing room and a sitting room.
+The hotel criteria that was applied in Europe and America changed the Wellignton Hotel.
+The 160 rooms were differentiated in three types: rooms with a bathroom, rooms with a sitting room and bathroom and suites that consisted of two bedrooms with independents bathrooms, a dressing room and a sitting room.

 The Reception and Concierge were placed in the elegant entrance along with a nightclub, a private dining room, shopping centre, restaurant, bar, reading room and lounge.
-Contrary to necessity and against technical advice, Baltasar Ibán gambled on also building a parking garage, which today differentiates Hotel Wellington and raises it above the rest.
+Contrary to necessity and against technical advice, Baltasar Ibán also built a parking garage, which today differentiates Hotel Wellington and raises it above the rest.

 On April 19, 1952 Hotel Wellington was inaugurated by the General Director of Tourism, Luis Bolín and the Count of Bailén along with a number of other famous political, cultural and social celebrities of the 1950s.

 The first guest to sleep at the hotel left a message in the registry saying, “It is with great satisfaction that I sign this registry as the first Spaniard to stay at this magnificent hotel; a hotel comparable to the best in the world.”
-Since that April in 1952 until now a great many guests have passed through these hotel doors continuing to make Hotel Wellington, after so many years, a leader in the hotel industry in Madrid.
+Since that April in 1952 until now, a great number of guests have passed through the hotel doors. which continue to make Hotel Wellington, after so many years, a leader in the hotel industry in Madrid.

-Our rooms have hosted the likes of Gene Kelly, Xavier Cugat, Graham Greene, Ernest Hemingway, Severo Ochoa, the Dukes of Wellington y Cuidad Rodrigo and the comedian Gila.
+Our rooms have hosted celebrities like Gene Kelly, Xavier Cugat, Graham Greene, Ernest Hemingway, Severo Ochoa, the Dukes of Wellington and the comedian Gila.
 Their Majesties the Kings of Spain, their Highnesses the Prince and Princess of Asturias and their Highnesses Princess Elena and Princess Cristina have all put their trust in Hotel Wellington along with an innumerable amount of people who represent all aspects of society both in and out of Spain.

-Some of our most recent guests have been people such as actors Adrien Brody and Matt Damon, the President of France Nicholas Sarkozy, the Nobel Peace Laureate Muhammad Yunus, the Petits Chanteurs de Saint Marc Choir (the choir that appeared in the film Les Choristes) and the actress Paz Vega, winner of the 2001 Goya Award as best new actress.
+Some of our most guests have been famous international actors such as Adrien Brody and Matt Damon, the ex-president of France Nicholas Sarkozy, the Nobel Peace Laureate Muhammad Yunus, the Petits Chanteurs de Saint Marc Choir (the choir that appeared in the film Les Choristes) and the actress Paz Vega.

-To speak of bullfighting in Madrid is to speak of Las Ventas (Madrid’s bullfighting ring), and to speak of Las Ventas is to speak of Hotel Wellington as it was born with a call to bullfighting from the very moment Mr. Baltasar Ibán, a great livestock farmer, placed the building’s first stone.
+Speaking of bullfighting in Madrid is to speak of Las Ventas (Madrid’s bullfighting ring), and Las Ventas is garmaned to the Wellington Hotel as it was born with a call to bullfighting from the very moment Mr. Baltasar Ibán, a great livestock farmer, placed the building’s first stone.

-During the 1950’s, Curro Romero, a promising matador apprentice, established his residency at Hotel Wellington.
+During the 1950’s, Curro Romero, a promising matador apprentice, established his residency at the Hotel.
 Since then the hotel has become a place where these masters fight against their superstitions, their moments of waiting and their dreams.
-This is where the bullfighters follow the bullfighting rites, its liturgy, in the moments just before they dare to once again cross into Las Ventas; dreaming about returning afterwards through the Grande de la Monumental, the main door of the plaza, just as Sebastián Palomo Linares did on May 22, 1972.
+This is where the bullfighters follow the bullfighting rituals, its liturgy, and the moments just before they dare to once again cross into Las Ventas; dreaming about returning afterwards through the Grande de la Monumental, the main door of the plaza, just as Sebastián Palomo Linares did on May 22, 1972.
 It was on that date that, after getting dressed in Hotel Wellington, Linares returned with the ears and tail of the bull Cigarrón.

 Bullfighters aren’t the only celebrities of this art that grace our halls.
-Rejoneadores (bullfighters who fight atop a horse) along with bullfighting businessmen, cattle-raisers and bullfighting journalists are some of our regular guests.
+Rejoneadores (bullfighters who fight riding a horse) along with bullfighting businessmen, cattle-raisers and bullfighting journalists are some of our regular guests.

-We could never forget the bull of Baltasar Ibán’s livestock that, after being killed in Alicante by Paco Camino, was proudly stuffed and displayed for many years within the Hotel Wellington.
+We could never forget the bull of Baltasar Ibán’s livestock that, after being killed in Alicante by Paco Camino, was proudly stuffed and displayed for many years in the Hotel.